rpoole/rpoole.github.io/_posts/2024-10-25-wsl-dev-on-windows-2024.md

 #### [WezTerm](https://wezfurlong.org/wezterm/index.html){:target="_blank"}

 I'd never heard of WezTerm before, though apparently it's been around since 2019.
 It claims to be fast and that appears to be true.
-The support for it seemed decent as I was able to hobble together my desired config file pretty easily.
+The support for it seemed decent as I was able to cobble together my desired config file pretty easily.
 From what I could tell Windows support is good.

 One other thing that really piqued my interest was it's ability to replace